-'Hannity' exclusive shows nine-year-old Guatemalan boy who crosses into US alone to locate estranged mother
+'Hannity' exclusive shows 9-year-old Guatemalan boy who crosses into US alone to locate estranged mother

 Relatives of the young boy appear to have hired professional smugglers to help him cross the border, Carter said.

 "But this is the bigger picture, right?
 We have children coming across our border and he is really only one of 20,000 children that are now in our custody.
 Probably more than 20,000 in over 200 shelters across the United States.
-And when you talk to people about this and you talk to border patrol agents national guardsmen, people that are working on the front lines…they will tell you that this is the worst part of Biden's policies," she explained.
+And when you talk to people about this and you talk to Border Patrol agents National Guardsmen, people that are working on the front lines … they will tell you that this is the worst part of Biden's policies," she explained.

 Carter said President Joe Biden's open border policy has provided a sense of "false hope to so many people and so many children [who] have lost their way."